 Embracing the Mess

-I leave a couple of longer strands at the front to graze the cheekbones, then texturize everything for that just-woke-up look.
+A couple of longer strands left at the front to graze the cheekbones, then texturizing everything else, is what builds that just-woke-up look.
 A salt spray and a pinch of paste is the whole routine.

 It is the lowest-maintenance short mullet here, forgiving on lazy days.